Hi friends – you don’t need our show to tell you how profoundly strange the world can feel right now. After all, we live here too!

 What this show is going to do for now is keep sharing some of the great and wild and wonderful stuff happening all over the world with you.
-I think we can especially use a little bit of that presently.
+I think we can definitely use a little bit of that presently.

 Hang in there!